Take the Scenic Detour 🛣

 Medieval Beginnings

-Berwartstein Castle first appeared in the record books all the way back in 1152, during the reign of Emperor Frederick Barbarossa!
-The castle was mentioned as a “Reichsburg” (imperial castle), indicating its importance as part of the Holy Roman Empire’s network of defensive fortifications.
-Emperor Barbarossa gave the impressive structure to the Bishop of Speyer.
+Berwartstein Castle first appeared in the record books all the way back in 1152, during the reign of Emperor Frederick Barbarossa (the Kaiser in Kaiserslautern, the closest city).
+The castle was mentioned as a “Reichsburg” (imperial castle), showing its importance as part of the Holy Roman Empire’s network of defensive fortifications.
+Emperor Barbarossa gave the impressive structure to the powerful Bishop of Speyer.

 Berwartstein Castle served as a military stronghold, protecting vital trade routes that crossed the area, and acting as a strategic outpost in the region, and was important both politically and strategically.